Online Master of Computer Science

 Students specifically interested in a data science focus should consider the University of Illinois Master of Computer Science in Data Science (MCS-DS) Track.

 Who may apply?
-Applicants should hold a bachelor's degree in computer science, or if not, must have coursework (or commensurate experience) in object-oriented programming, data structures, algorithms, linear algebra and probability/statistics.
+Applicants should hold a 4-year bachelor's degree (or equivalent).
+Students with a bachelor’s degree in a field other than CS are encouraged to apply, but to succeed in graduate-level CS courses, they must have prerequisite coursework or commensurate experience in object-oriented programming, data structures, algorithms, linear algebra, and statistics/probability.
+Applicants without this can strengthen their application for admission by passing the optional Data Structures Proficiency Exam.
 The recommended undergraduate GPA for applicants applying to the Professional Master's program is a 3.2/4.0 or higher.
 The Department of Computer Science does not require GRE scores for any of its graduate programs.
 Applications for the MCS do not require letters of recommendation, but they will be considered if included, especially if used to justify experience in lieu of required coursework, or other irregularities.

 Note: Each Online MCS course is four credit hours.

 Must complete four courses (16 credit hours) each from a different area, from the following core areas with a grade of B- or higher.

 CS 498 Applied Machine Learning (Spring - not available in Spring 2020)

 |Database and Information Systems:||CS 410 Text Information Systems (Fall)

 |Programming Languages & Software Engineering:||CS 421 Programming Languages and Compilers (Summer)